tcpipuk/tomfos.tr/docs/matrix/synapse/index.md

+---
+title: Matrix Synapse Homeserver Guides
+description: Your comprehensive guide to deploying and managing a high-performance Matrix Synapse homeserver using Docker, Nginx, and PostgreSQL.
+Scale efficiently with workers!
+---

 # Matrix Synapse Homeserver Guides

 This section of my website aims to be a one-stop hub for getting into the Matrix ecosystem and